Advancements in technology open up new avenues of opportunity, allowing many to achieve what was once the preserve of a specialised few.

 And now, I see the potential for history to repeat itself again with application development.

-The emergence of “vibe coding” through generative AI platforms allows the creation of software simply by describing how it should work.
-The code is then generated from a prompt and the parallels to my previous examples are striking.
+The emergence of “vibe coding” allows the creation of software simply by describing how it should work to a generative AI platform.
+The application is then generated by the platform and the parallels to my previous examples are striking.

-Just as effective content requires an understanding of style and grammar, and good forms require knowledge of usability and accessibility, creating quality software demands a foundational knowledge of secure, scalable architecture and robust engineering practices.
+Just as effective content requires an understanding of style and grammar, and the creation of good forms requires knowledge of usability and accessibility, creating quality software demands a foundational knowledge of secure and robust engineering practices.

 Comments